soupi/learn-haskell-blog-generator/src/11-next.md

       [mustache](https://hackage.haskell.org/package/mustache) or similar,
 	  and use that to generate a nice and customizable structure to the page
    3. You could add support for links and images in our markup language parser
-   4. Add support for configuration via files which would include things like the blog title, description, or other meta information for things like [twitter cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards)
+   4. You could add support for configuration files which would include things like the blog title, description, or other meta information for things like [twitter cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards)

-Or anything else you can think about, consider this project your playground and do whatever you like with it!
+Or anything else you can think of, consider this project your playground and do whatever you like with it!

 ## Other resources